eduardopaguiar/MSE-T2-FLS/README.md

 # MSE T2-FLS
-Codes related to the paper "A New Model to Distinguish Railhead Defects Based on Set-MembershipType-2 Fuzzy Logic System" submitted to International Journal of Fuzzy Systems (IJFS-D-20-00384R1)
+Codes related to the paper "A New Model to Distinguish Railhead Defects Based on Set-Membership Type-2 Fuzzy Logic System" accepted for publication in International Journal of Fuzzy Systems.

 The package contains: